saurabhm-1998/User_Management_System_SpringBoot/README.md

 ## Data Flow

-The data flow in this system is divided into three main layers: Controller, Service, and Repository.
+The data flow in this system is divided into four main layers: Controller, Service, and Repository and Database Design.

 ### Controller

 The Controller layer handles incoming HTTP requests and responses.
-It receives the request from the client, validates the input, calls the appropriate service methods, and returns the response to the client.
+It receives the request from the client, calls the appropriate service methods, and returns the response to the client.

 ### Service